Andrews-Lab/Fiber_photometry_analysis/Utilities/README.md

 __Description__

-This folder contains Python scripts for analysing the data that comes from the GUI.
+This folder contains Python scripts for further analysing the data that comes from the GUI.